BRIDPORT CEILIDHS HAVE NOW BEEN DISCONTINUED AUGUST 2020

 In 2014 we became part of a new committee to continue the running of the Friends of Halsway Maner 200 Club, which exists to support the work of Halsway Manor Society Ltd. HMSL runs its national residential centre near Crowcombe, Somerset as a venue for all things folk – song writing (and collections), music, dance, craft – and holds a wide variety of week and weekend courses, as well as one-off events.
 Go check it out!

 And click Friends of Halsway Manor 200 Club for updates on progress of the Club, which we have now re-built to over 200 members.

 Acknowledgements and Thanks

-For help and encouragement in our joining the modern age with the setting up of this website, big thanks are due to Doug Eunson and especially Sarah Matthews – friends, relatives, devoted folkies, stalwarts of the Derby folk scene and its festival, great musicians, talented singers in their own right, as a duo and as part of groups such as Cross O’ the Hands, Cupola, Cupola:Ward and DanceCupola – their enthusiasm and dedication is much admired.
+For help and encouragement in our joining the modern age with the setting up of this website, big thanks are due to Doug Eunson and especially Sarah Matthews – friends, relatives, devoted folkies, stalwarts of the Derby folk scene and its festival, great musicians, talented singers and a ceilidh duo in their own right, and as part of groups such as Cross O’ the Hands, Cupola, Cupola:Ward and DanceCupola – their enthusiasm and dedication is much admired.

-Our thanks also to Bridport Music Shop in South Street and Lime Tree Deli (formerly Jaxsons) West Street, for displaying our posters and selling our tickets (and, for seriously good cheese at Lime Tree!)
+Our thanks also to Bridport Music Shop in South Street and, formerly, Lime Tree Deli , West Street, for either displaying our posters and/or selling our tickets (and, for seriously good cheese at Lime Tree!)

 Finally, big thanks to all those dance/club/festival/workshop organisers who keep the folk dance world going and got us hooked in the first place, to the bands and callers who have supported us and to all those dancers out there who have come and come again to our events.
 Long may it continue!